-1.7 The consultants found that service delivery is currently fragmented across the Council.
-The Employment and Skills Team is responsible for leading employment and skills activity in the borough.
-It currently has an establishment of 2 FTE posts but has no core budget other than to cover the costs of these staff.
+1.7The consultants found that service delivery is currently fragmented across the Council.
+The Employment and Skills Team currently has an establishment of 2 Full Time Equivalents but has no core budget other than to cover the costs of these staff.
 Meanwhile, other services also deliver a variety of employment and skills related support.
 This fragmented approach does not maximise the potential leverage of resources to secure greatest benefit for the borough.
 In addition, the borough does not currently monitor the impact of its various employment and skills interventions in a way which can inform future policy development and investment decisions or underpin bids for new funding.

-- 1.8As a result, the Plan is based on three core principles which should inform future policy development: - (i) Working towards the Havering Vision: Recommendations and actions should have a clear relationship to, and contribute towards, the achievement of the Havering vision. - (ii) Embedding a Havering way of working: Recommendations and actions should rely on greater cross-service collaboration and develop a universal 'Havering way of working' that is client centred and focuses on reducing duplication and costs. - (iii) Preparing Havering for the future: Implementation of the Plan should build the policy and delivery infrastructure for maximising employment and skills funding and investment into the borough beyond 2020. - 1.9 The Plan envisages these principles being implemented through the delivery of three priority areas: - (i) Making the most of Havering's strengths, relationships and assets:

-• Developing the local workforce and ensuring effective recruitment of local people at key employment sites and in established sectors facing workforce challenges, and

-• Making better use of the Council's resources and opportunities to get the borough's fair share from external funding and using the Council's relationships, contracting and procurement activity to secure greater social value for businesses and residents.

-- (ii) Improving prospects and prosperity: There are groups of residents with specific challenges and needs, particularly those stuck in long term unemployment or low paid / temporary / low quality work, lone parents, and young people.
+- 1.8 As a result, the Plan is based on three core principles which should inform future policy development: - (i) Working towards the Havering Vision: Recommendations and actions should have a clear relationship to, and contribute towards, the achievement of the Havering vision. - (ii) Embedding a Havering way of working: Recommendations and actions should rely on greater cross-service collaboration and develop a universal 'Havering way of working' that is client centred and focuses on reducing duplication and costs. - (iii) Preparing Havering for the future: Implementation of the Plan should build the policy and delivery infrastructure for maximising employment and skills funding and investment into the borough beyond 2020. - 1.9 The Plan envisages these principles being implemented through the delivery of three priority areas: - (i) Making the most of Havering's strengths, relationships and assets: - Developing the local workforce and ensuring effective recruitment of local people at key employment sites and in established sectors facing workforce challenges, and - Making better use of the Council's resources and opportunities to secure the borough's fair share from external funding, and using the Council's relationships, contracting and procurement activity to secure greater social value for businesses and residents. - (ii) Improving prospects and prosperity: There are groups of residents with specific challenges and needs, particularly those stuck in long term unemployment or low paid / temporary / low quality work, lone parents, and young people.
 Tailored packages of support are needed to secure jobs for such people so that employment can be sustained and careers developed. - (iii) Growing our own: Building on the strengths of an entrepreneurial Havering, the growth of micro businesses in the borough, the rise of self-employment and the ambition to create opportunities for local people and care leavers.

-1.10 The draft Plan has been developed following extensive consultation with various services across the Council.
+- 1.10 The draft Plan has been developed following extensive consultation with various services across the Council.
 It assesses the labour market and current services provided by various Council departments to support residents into work.

-Subject to the approval of the Cabinet, it is now proposed to consult with the local business community and other key stakeholders on the content of the draft Employment and Skills Plan, before presenting a final version for the Cabinet's approval in April 2018.
+- 1.11 Since the Cabinet meeting in February 2018, the local business community and other key stakeholders have also been consulted on the draft Employment and Skills Plan.
+A number of interested bodies have been engaged with, including:

+- The Apprenticeship Provider Forum

+- Havering Chamber of Commerce

+- Havering College

+- Havering College's Careers Forum

+- The Residential and Nursing Care Forum

+- The Homecare Forum

+- Havering Business Network

+- Various local businesses